bozjator/nestjs-base-boilerplate/README.md

 To be able to access monitoring endpoints, you must set proper header on a request.
 The header name is the ona that is set in the `MonitoringAuthGuard` guard, see the `MONITORING_SECRET_HEADER_NAME` constant.
 The value that you must send for this header is the one that you set in the env variable `API_MONITORING_SECRET`.
+Use [Logboard](https://github.com/bozjator/logboard) project to see logs.